Click here for a Workbook to go along with this lesson.

 현재 유행하는 제품을 최대한 많이 생산하기 위해 가속해서 공장을 돌렸다

-= In order to produce the product that is a hit these days the factory accelerated its production
+= In order to produce as many as possible of the current hit product, the factory accelerated its production

 가속화 = acceleration